Arpit-saxena-2004/zomato_bert_analysis/README.md

 Customer Feedback Analysis Dashboard 📊

 This project is an end-to-end data science application that automatically analyzes customer feedback for a service like Zomato.
 It uses Natural Language Processing (NLP) to perform sentiment analysis and topic modeling, presenting the results in an interactive web dashboard built with Streamlit.

-Live Demo: [Link to your deployed Streamlit app] (You can add this link after you deploy it)

 Key Features
 Sentiment Analysis: Classifies customer reviews as positive, negative, or neutral with 83% accuracy using a pre-trained RoBERTa model.